 Concern #1: There are not enough rhinos to support the demand

 John Hume: We completely understand this concern.
-The ongoing eradication of rhinos reveal that the demand for rhino horn is large and not going to die down anytime soon… The government needs to let consumer countries know that any potential trade in the horn stocks will have a limit; these countries need to respect the limit.
+The ongoing eradication of rhinos reveals that the demand for rhino horn is large and not going to die down anytime soon… The government needs to let consumer countries know that any potential trade in the horn stocks will have a limit; these countries need to respect the limit.

 Our response: So John, you agree we don’t have enough rhino to feed the current demand, let alone the new markets you will create… but you think the black markets which are currently thriving are going to politely listen to us when we tell them that there is an annual limit to the horn that can be traded?
 That is ridiculous John, it’s an illegal demand that is driving this.
 Coupled with the fact that what you have just done by translating your auction site into Mandarin and Vietnamese, is only increasing that market rapidly and undoing all the good work of conservation organisations in Asia, who are working tirelessly to REDUCE THE DEMAND – you are sending mixed messages from South Africa, in their own language, telling end users that buying rhino horn is a good thing… What a pity and a shame for rhino in South Africa and elsewhere.